 Most Thrive gardeners are referred by Social Services or come to us through a professional such as their GP.
 We also welcome people who come to Thrive independently.

-In the the community we visit stroke groups in the South East and bring people together to garden inside village halls and libraries in.
-Find out more about this project here.
+In the the community we bring people together to garden inside village halls and libraries in Berkshire, Hampshire and South Oxfordshire.
+Find out more about our Sow and Grow project here.

 Thrive holds the database of around 900 garden projects in the UK and we can put you in touch with a one in your local area.